Real task first

 Start here when you want a teacher-first tool instead of adapting a general chatbot.

-Best for: Teachers and instructional leaders running writing practice, ELA, test prep, or discussion-based lessons who need fast in-class feedback, whole-class participation, and lesson reports aligned to existing curriculum.
+Best for: Best for running writing practice, ELA, test prep, and discussion-based lessons where the class needs fast in-period feedback, visible participation, and lesson reports tied to the current curriculum.

 Curipod is worth opening when the hard part of your lesson is not making slides, but getting every student to write, react, and revise while you can still intervene.
 Its strongest move is the live feedback loop inside a teacher-paced lesson, not the AI by itself.
 The tradeoff is that it is tightly classroom-shaped, so it loses value fast if you want open-ended student exploration or a tool that works without active teacher facilitation.